Ghosts (Siobhán Donaghy album): Critical reception

 Neu!
-Magazine rated the album 9/10, calling it "superb" and saying it "might just be the best pop album you'll hear all year".
-Their writer said: "It's clear from the outset that in the downtime since 2003's Revolution In Me debut, Donaghy's immersed herself in recent and not-so-recent oddball classics".
-They summarised: "Though Ghosts is more likely to be a cult success than a chart smash, you get the impression Donaghy wouldn't mind either way.
+Magazine rated the album 9 out of 10, calling it a "masterclass in brave but accessible left-field pop", saying it was likely one of the best pop albums of the year.
+Their writer summarised: "Though Ghosts is more likely to be a cult success than a chart smash, you get the impression Donaghy wouldn't mind either way.
 If she's making a record as accomplished and confident as Ghosts at just 22 years old, it's positively terrifying what she'll be conjuring up in five years time."
-In a brief review, Marie Claire said the album proved Donaghy was always the most talented member of the Sugababes.

-In a more mixed review, MusicOMH said the record contains "songs you'd expect from a 22 year-old, full of emotional bruises, brush-offs and better days."
+In a more mixed review, MusicOMH said the record is an "accomplished step into solo artist territory", and an "accessible album full of smart sounds and personality".
+They said the songs contain lyrics one would "expect from a 22 year-old, full of emotional bruises, brush-offs and better days."
 However, they noted this lyrical content was in keeping with the Sugababes' 2000 single "Overload" and that song's "off-kilter originality."
-They said "on the whole this is a accomplished step into solo artist territory as an accessible album full of smart sounds and personality", calling the final three songs "something of a marvel".
-Although Stylus Magazine praised Donaghy's vocals and the songwriting, they said she would be better off by "Taking her eyes off the elusive specter of popular success and stepping away from the demands and 'advice' of a major label, especially one as hapless as EMI [sub-label Parlophone]".
+Nevertheless, the writer called the album's final three songs "something of a marvel".
+Although Stylus Magazine praised Donaghy's vocals and the songwriting, they said she would be better off "taking her eyes off the elusive spectre of popular success and stepping away from the demands and 'advice' of a major label, especially one as hapless as EMI [sub-label Parlophone]".